Also known as a Cavoodle, this mix between a Cavalier King Charles Spaniel and a Poodle is known for their playful, friendly behavior.

 Playtime and training

-The Cavapoo’s high level of intelligence and eagerness to please makes them easier to train than many other dog breeds.
+The Cavapoo’s high level of intelligence and eagerness to please makes them relatively easy to train.
 When your Cavapoo is young and you first begin training them, the basics like housebreaking and simple commands such as “sit” will be enough to keep their quick brain occupied.
 Once they have mastered those objectives, you may need to find other ways to keep them intellectually stimulated.
 A bored dog can be unhappy and try to seek attention in inappropriate ways, like barking or being destructive.

 Though Cavapoos are not known to be high-strung dogs, they still need plenty of exercise and attention to keep them happy, healthy, and mentally stimulated.
 Because they are smaller in size, they do not necessarily need lots of room to run and can get plenty of exercise by just running around your home.
 They crave attention, so an interactive game such as vigorous fetch either inside or out is recommended to give them both attention and exercise.